sachinmalusare/SelfDrivCar-Behavioral-Cloning-P3/README.md

 This repository contains  files for the Behavioral Cloning Project.

-In this project, applied what so ever learned about deep neural networks and convolutional neural networks to clone driving behavior.
-I have  traines, validated and tested a model using Keras.
+In this project, applied learnings about deep neural networks and convolutional neural networks to clone driving behavior.
+I have  trained, validated and tested a model using Keras.
 The model output a steering angle to an autonomous vehicle.

 Simulator is used to steer a car around a track for data collection.
 Image data and steering angles are used to train a neural network and then used this model to drive the car autonomously around the track.